-- c) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI / RBI as required and development financial institutions. - g) Money market instruments as permitted by SEBI/RBI - h) Securitized Debt - i) The non-convertible part of convertible securities. - j) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - k) ADRs/GDRs/Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
+- c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Securities issued by banks (both public and private sector) including term deposits as permitted by SEBI / RBI from time to time subject to approval from SEBI / RBI as required and development financial institutions - g) Money market instruments as permitted by SEBI/RBI - h) Securitized Debt - i) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - j) Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
 As per SEBI Circular dated November 04, 2024, the scheme may invest in overseas Mutual Funds/Unit Trusts that have exposure to Indian securities, provided that the total exposure to Indian securities by these overseas MF/UTs shall not be more than 25% of their assets.

-- I) Units of Mutual Fund Schemes/Exchange Traded Funds - m) Cash & cash equivalents - n) Preference shares. - o) Repo transactions in corporate debt securities. - p) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.
+- k) Debt instruments with special features - I) Units of Mutual Fund Schemes/Exchange Traded Funds - m) Cash & cash equivalents - n) Repo transactions in corporate debt securities. - o) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.